Otos are a great fish for just about any aquarium. They’re easy to care for and fun to watch zoom around your aquarium.

 That having been said, I’d still limit this type of setup to at least a 20 gallon long aquarium, to make sure there is enough space to keep the betta from getting territorial.
 A sponge filter would also be preferable to a hang on back filter, due to the fact that betta don’t like strong currents.

 Having it well planted (with real or fake plants) and breaking line of sight in the aquarium also can’t hurt.

 Another good option for a tank mate for your otos is a clown pleco.
 They have a rather interesting coloration, and they stay small (making them good for smaller aquariums).

 Like any pleco, they can be territorial with the bottom of the tank, but it typically won’t be a huge issue with Otocinclus catfish, because they don’t hang around the bottom of the tank much in my experinence.

 One potential downside of having a clown pleco is that they’re notoriously shy, so you won’t get a chance to see them much in your aquarium.

 They also don’t do a great job of eating algae, though Otos are perfectly capable of doing this job on their own.
 (For some types of algae, such as brown/diatoms.)
 The only real requirement is that you have a piece of driftwood in the tank if you’re going to have a clown pleco.

 Cory catfish are another good choice.
 They are peaceful and, while I don’t have them myself, I’m told they’re fun to watch.
 (Basically the dogs of the fishkeeping world.)

-There are a variety of different corydoras in different colors and that can handle different temperatures and tank conditions.
+There are a variety of different corydoras in different colors and that can handle different temperatures, tank conditions, and tank mates.

 Like Otos, you’ll want to keep corys in a group of at least 6, as they are a shoaling fish and need a social group.